wmo-im/wis2-metadata-search/report/README.md

-# WMO WIS 2.0 Discovery Metadata exchange, harvesting and search pilot project Engineering Report
+# WMO WIS 2.0 Discovery Metadata exchange, harvesting and search pilot project Report

 ## Overview

-This directory contains the engineering report and provides instructions for managing the document.
+This directory contains the report and provides instructions for managing the document.

 ### Dependencies